gabimelo/portuguese_wsc/README.md

 - A Dockerfile is available, and may be used with `docker build -t wsc_port  .` followed by `nvidia-docker run -it -v $PWD/models:/code/models wsc_port`.

-- The Dockerfile contains a few different options for running, which can be selected by commenting and uncommenting the final sections of it.
+- The Dockerfile contains a few different options for running the code, which can be selected by commenting and uncommenting the final sections of it.

-- For running outside of Docker container, Conda is required
+- For running outside of the Docker container, Conda is required.

     - To create the conda environment: `conda env create -f environment.yml`

 - Makefile contains some of the commands used to run the code.
 These commands must be run from inside the environment.